ken-power/ken-power.github.io/README.md

 # Sensor Fusion Projects

 ## Obstacle Detection with LiDAR Sensors
 The goal of this project is to use Lidar to detect traffic, including cars and trucks, and other obstacles (e.g., poles, traffic signs) on a narrow street.
 The detection pipeline implements filtering, segmentation, clustering, and bounding boxes.
-Also the segmentation and clustering methods are created from scratch, rather than using PCL’s built-in functions.
+Also the segmentation and clustering methods are created from scratch, rather than using Point Cloud Library’s built-in functions.
 The code places bounding boxes around all obstacles on the road.

 See [the code](https://github.com/ken-power/SensorFusionND-Lidar-ObstacleDetection) for this project.